IJW2021/MyPortfolio/SEPM/Unit09.md

 ![Logo](Images/Diary.png)
 ### Week Nine [Hebdomada Novem]

-All our project infrastructure is now in place 🥳 went with a 2x dual Xeon Servers with 256GB memory as it looks like the project will be more memory limited then processor limited
+All our project infrastructure is now in place 🥳 went with a 2x dual Xeon Servers with 256GB memory as it looks like the project will be more memory limited then processor limited Have installed by usual Linux Suite

+- WebMin (To Allow the server to be remote managed)
+- Docker (Container Engine)
+- CertBot (To Allow generation of SSL Certs)
+- Portainer Agent (To Allow Management in Portainer)

 The The Topic for this week was code quality this is a really intresting topic and we could proberly do a whole module on just this topic being able to take some code and then to refactor it to run better and be more effcient or easier to read and maintain is something as a developer I always try to do